MikeyBeez/AITools/README.md

 ### 📝 Logging: The AI Whisperer
 Our logging system is the secret sauce that makes debugging a breeze.
 It's like having a play-by-play commentator for your AI interactions.
 Every detail, every decision, all captured for your curious eyes! 👀📊

+### 🔄 Model Switching: Change Your AI's Brain
+Want to try a different AI model?
+Just use the `/cm` command to see available models and switch on the fly.
+It's like giving your AI a wardrobe of different personalities!

 ## 🚀 Ready for Takeoff?